nagarajanchinnasamy/simpledimple/README.md

         }]
     };

-  To draw a chart, you need to create a chart by invoking `simpledimple.newChart` function and invoke `draw()` function on the newly created chart object passing the chart configuration:
+  To create a chart, you use `new simpledimple.chart` passing the chart configuration and data.
+Then, invoke `draw()` function on the newly created chart object to draw the chart:

+    var svg = dimple.newSvg("#chartContainer", 590, 400);
-    var myChart = simpledimple.newChart("#chartContainer", chartConfig, data);
+    var myChart = new simpledimple.chart(svg, chartConfig, data);
     myChart.draw();

 ## How do I load the code?